Alex Kersey-Brown: International honours

 Kersey-Brown won two caps for Wales (RL) while at Huddersfield in 1968–69.

 Playing career

-Kersey-Brown played as a school boy and gained Welsh caps.
+Kersey-Brown played rugby unions as a school boy and gained Welsh caps.
 He lived in Penmaenmawr, North Wales, and a few of his later team members at London Welsh knew him there and played rugby with him, such as Tony Gray.
-The London Welsh team was led by John Dawes who had a specific training programme in the early 1960s which honed the team and contributed later to the success of the British Lions team 1971-73.
+The London Welsh team was led by John Dawes who had a specific training programme in the early 1960s which honed the team and contributed later to the success of the British Lions team 1971–73.